a-nawaz/Scraping-repo/README.md

 # Scraping

-## Scraping Quotes and relevant information from website
+## Scraping Quotes and relevant information from website "http://quotes.toscrape.com"

-This program will scrape all the quotes, author name, etc and put it in a .csv file
+This program will scrape all the quotes, author name, and other informations and put it in a .csv file